-2019 MLB Awards: Finalists For Cy Young, MVP, Others Announced Monday
+NESN

 Mike Soroka, Atlanta Braves

-Fernando Tatis Jr., San Siego Padres
+Fernando Tatis Jr., San Diego Padres

 Winner announced Nov.
 11